 How to Apply

 Prior to completing your application, you should meet with your Campus Representative at your college.
 On the basis of the campus nomination process, each of the twelve participating colleges may nominate up to four candidates to be considered by the Citywide Selection Panel.

-The Citywide Selection Panel will interview finalists and choose fifteen Jeannette K. Watson Fellows at the end of March 2013.
+Finalist applications are due February 26th, 2015.
+The Citywide Selection Panel will interview finalists and choose fifteen Jeannette K. Watson Fellows at the end of March 2015.
 The Fellowship begins with internships in the summer immediately following appointment and requires a full-time commitment on the part of the Fellow.
-The 2013 summer will begin with a three-day orientation May 30 to June 1, 2013.
-Internships, seminars, and cultural events will extend through August 2, 2013.
+The 2015 summer will begin with a three-day orientation May 27 to May 29, 2015.
+Internships, seminars, and cultural events will extend through July 31, 2015.
 The Fellowship may not be deferred.

 A sampling of internships over the three Watson summers.